Kyle627/CIS106-Kyle-Walczak-/README.md

 ## Assignment 8

 During this session, I learned about For loops.
 I had trouble with my counter at first but learned from an external source on how to do it.
 The book instructed the use of "counter" but every time I had the word counter in my code I received a syntax error.
 I learned about how little code can produce a lot.
 Previously our assignments had us write a bit of code to output very little, this assignment has less code than the last but can output a lot more.
+I also learned about increment and decrement and was able to successfully use an increment in my code.